php-dev-br/laravel-doc-pt-br/queues.md

 #### Worker Sleep Duration

 When jobs are available on the queue, the worker will keep processing jobs with no delay in between them.
-However, the `sleep` option determines how long the worker will "sleep" if there are no new jobs available.
-While sleeping, the worker will not process any new jobs - the jobs will be processed after the worker wakes up again.
+However, the `sleep` option determines how long the worker will "sleep" if there are no new jobs available:

     php artisan queue:work --sleep=3